123P/West–Hartley

-Comet West–Hartley is a periodic comet with a 7.67-year orbit around the Sun.
+Comet West–Hartley is a periodic comet roughly 4 km in diameter with a 7.67-year orbit around the Sun.
+The current orbit does not bring it closer than about 1.2 AU from Earth.
+It came to perihelion on 21 September 2026 and comes to opposition on 1 May 2027.
+It next reaches perihelion on 22 May 2034.

 Physical characteristics

 The first attempts to measure the effective radius of its nucleus in 2000 were not successful due to too much scatter data in light curves obtained to provide reliable estimates.
 Recent attempts to measure the comet's light curves between 2004 and 2015 revealed that the nucleus is about 2.18 km in radius, rotating once every 3.7 hours.